axelchalon/axelchalon.github.io/0-book-review/_posts/2025-03-03-emily-nagoski-come-as-you-are-summary.md

 		- <a name="^go-there-to-pass"></a>Feeling one's way through one's emotions is **counter-intuitive: you have to go there to not be there anymore** (to an extent like fear: stage fright, cold showers).
 		- **Feel your feels just like you have to pee.** Just find an appropriate place.
 		- Even if a feeling doesn't have a "solution", feeling the feel lets you complete the cycle.
-		- When you trust that feeling your feels will let you go over them, being in emotionally uncomfortable places stops being scary.
+		- <a name="^discomfort"></a>When you trust that feeling your feels will let you go over them, being in emotionally uncomfortable places stops being scary.
 	* **Nonjudge is what matters; not simply observation.** Nonjudge, not simply awareness of one's emotions, is the predictor of well-being and getting over emotions.
 "It's not about being aware of how you feel; it's about how you feel about how you feel."
 "Nonjudge is neutrally observing your feelings."
 		- **Self-judgment gets in the way of allowing yourself to experience the emotions and completing their cycle.** Meta-emotions: how you feel about how you feel.
 		- "**Feeling okay about how you feel**—even when it’s not what you expected—**is the key to extraordinary sex.**"